 A natural disaster is an event that may occur and cannot be predicted in advance.
 As the flood situation in 2011, the Company had been affected to its manufacturing operations and transportation of Wangnoi plant which made the operation halted for a month.
 The Company has insured all risks including risks from flood which effected to inventory, buildings and machines with limited coverage of flood disaster.
-However, the Company has completely set up an action plan and preventive system to prevent a future disaster by making permanent and mobile concrete dikes around the plant area and each factory building together with centralized drainage system and necessary equipments to prevent water leak into the factory in the future.
+However, the Company has completely set up an action plan and preventive system to prevent a future disaster by making permanent and mobile concrete dikes around the plant area and each factory building together with centralized drainage system and necessary equipments to prevent water leak into the factory.
+Additionally, the Company will also conduct the preventive plan to cover this risk for any new expansion project in the near future.